smyja/web3event/README.md

  Scrapes eventbrite and Luma for Web3 Events

 # Getting started
-Run `fast dev main.py` to get started after installing
+Run `fast dev main.py` to get started after installing the packages in the requirements file.

+# Frontend server
+- Run `yarn install`
+- Start the frontend server by running `yarn dev`